 The typical student in the MSFA Accelerated Program has the required academic background but does not have the required 2 years of work experience in the finance industry that is required for the MSFA Professional Program.

-A valid GRE/GMAT score is required for application to the MSFA and Accelerated MSFA programs.
+A valid GMAT/GRE score is required for admission to the MSFA and Accelerated MSFA programs.
 Strong candidates for the USF MSFA typically score in the 80th percentile on the quantitative section of these exams.

-The MSFA program offers its students the opportunity to apply for the MBA at USF after completing the first 19 units of MSFA coursework.
-This dual program offers a savings of tuition cost and time.
-The MBA can be completed with a little over one additional year of courses (36 units).
-To be considered for the MBA option of the MSFA, students must have completed the first 19 units of MSFA coursework with a GPA of 3.0 or greater.
-Before applying, students must notify the MSFA Program Office by email of their intention to apply.
-An online application to the MBA Program is required and can be located on the Admission page.
+Within their first year of the MSFA program, students may apply for admission to the USF MBA.
+This dual program offers a savings of both tuition and time.
+The MBA can be completed in just over one year (36 units).
+To be considered for the dual MSFA/MBA, students must have completed the first 19 units of MSFA coursework with a GPA of 3.0 or greater.
+Before applying, students should contact the Office of Graduate Recruiting and Admissions for further details.